eboody/sqlx_seed_script/README.md

 Copy code
 cargo run --bin seed
 ```
 This will run the main function, which creates a connection pool with the database and uses it to create cities, addresses, and users.
+Of course these are just dummy entities.
+Replace these with your own.

 ## Troubleshooting
 If you encounter errors, ensure that: